percula/planter_blog/content/posts/fertilizer-beyond-the-bag.md

 ![](/uploads/soils-in-hands.jpg)

 Because organic fertilizers have nutrients in their natural state, they need to be broken down by soil microbes before they are available for plants to use.
-This process can take some time compared to an synthetic fertilizer.
+This process can take some time compared to a synthetic fertilizer.

 Synthetic fertilizers are not necessarily ‘bad’.
 They provide readily available forms of the key nutrients that plants need to grow.
 It can be easy to over-apply synthetic fertilizers though, which can harm your soil and your plants as well as contribute to environmental damage.
 There are ‘slow-release’ fertilizers that release nutrients over time that can help avoid this.
 Be sure to only use synthetic fertilizers that are labeled for use in vegetable gardens.